zalora/go-mq/README.md

 project.

-This project uses [go modules](https://github.com/golang/go/wiki/Modules) so make sure when adding new dependencies to update the `go.mod` file and the vendor directory:
+This project uses [go modules](https://github.com/golang/go/wiki/Modules) so make sure when adding new dependencies to update the `go.mod` and keep it clean:

 ```
 go mod tidy
-go mod vendor
 ```

 ## Licensing